cryotato/cryotato.github.io/_pages/ovxx.md

 3. **Multiply**
    (Hourly Rate) × 15h × (1 + Modifier Sum)

-## FAQ
+   replace this with an actual like calculating thing im sure it can be done smh.

-**Q:** How do payments work?
+### Payments?
-**A:** 50% deposit to start, remainder before final delivery.
+50% deposit to start, remainder before final delivery.
 I predominantly use PayPal but they're dicks so I'm open to using ETH or XMR if you're a freak.

-contact me:
+### Get in touch ( ‾⌣‾)☞)•з•) :｡･:･ﾟ’★
-insert email contact box
+insert email contact box here